skyscrapers/documentation/ecs/monitoring.md

 We defined a terraform module to deploy Prometheus on ECS.
 The module deploys Prometheus with AlertManager and Grafana.
 It uses EFS to share the configuration between the cluster nodes.

+AlertManager is currently not accessible as a sidecar container of Prometheus

 ## ECS application monitoring